PLUTEX/pbs-mount-backup/README.md

 update VM 174: -lock rollback
 Attaching drive drive-scsi0.img.fidx from snapshot vm/174/2022-10-24T01:08:19Z
 to VM 174

+Where should the backup be mounted to? [/mnt/backup]

+How much RAM should be allocated to buffer writes to mounted backup?
+[128]

 Mounting backup in VM...
 Mounted /dev/mapper/mounted_backup6 (assumed backup of /dev/sda6 mounted on /) to /mnt/backup/.
 Mounted /dev/mapper/mounted_backup5 (assumed backup of /dev/sda5 mounted on /var/tmp) to /mnt/backup/var/tmp.